3 Types of Real Estate Software You Can Capitalize On

 - Investment management ‒ Property management solutions include tracking existing investments, handling disbursements, and even identifying prospective investors.

-- Document management ‒ Property management software helps you manage essential documents: insurance, lease agreements, 1099s, official notices, and others.
+- Document management ‒ Real estate management software helps you manage essential documents: insurance, lease agreements, 1099s, official notices, and others.

 - Additional features ‒ Property management solutions include a range of additional functionalities, namely notifications and alerts (e.g. for overdue rent), integration with internet listing services, reporting, and analytics.